Apple adds something to those songs you’ve been listening to from them, but it’s not music.

 The tracking information would possibly do such things as record the network card number or IP address or user or computer name of a computer the file was stored upon.
 If the file is moved to a different computer, that information could also be recorded.

-The tracking information could be extracted and examined to see what the original source of the file was, and where it has been.
-If someone makes a purchase using the ecommerce material embedded in the file, this tracking information could be used to see how it got to the purchaser, and give Apple some idea of how it got to that person.
+The tracking information could be extracted and examined to see what the source of the file was, and where it has been.
+If someone makes a purchase using the eCommerce material embedded in the file, this tracking information could be used to see how it got to the purchaser, and give Apple some idea of how it got to that person.

 That might tell them how best to market their music and videos to people, where people were finding their files, and how effective their marketing efforts are.